TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 passes the request to the :php:`OfferController`.
 In the request we find the information that the Action *show* is to be called.
-Before passing on the further processing to the method :php:`showAction()`, the Controller tries to map the Arguments received by the URL on the arguments of the method.
+Before passing on the further processing to the method :php:`showAction()`, the Controller tries to map the Arguments received by the URL on the method's arguments.
 Extbase maps the arguments by their names.
 In our example Extbase detects, that the GET Argument `tx_sjroffers_pi1[offer]=3` corresponds to the method argument :php:`$offer`:
 :php:`showAction(\MyVendor\SjrOffers\Domain\Model\Offer *$offer*)`.
-The type of this Argument is fetched by Extbase from the method signature:
+Extbase fetches the type of this Argument from the method signature:
 :php:`showAction(*\MyVendor\SjrOffers\Domain\Model\Offer* $offer)`.
 In case this so called *Type Hint* should not be present, Extbase reads the type from the annotation written above the method:
 :php:`@param *\MyVendor\SjrOffers\Domain\Model\Offer* $offer`.

-After successful assigning, the value of the incoming argument has to be casted in the target type as well as checked for validity (read more about validation in chapter 9 in section "Validating Domain Objects").
-In our case the incoming value is "3".
+After successfully assigning, the incoming argument's value has to be cast in the target type and checked for validity (read more about validation in chapter 9 in the section "Validating Domain Objects").
+In our case, the incoming value is "3".
 Target type is the class :php:`\MyVendor\SjrOffers\Domain\Model\Offer`.
 So Extbase interprets the incoming value as uid of the object to be created and sends a request to the *Storage Backend* to find an Object with this uid.
 If the object can be reconstructed fully valid it is passed to the method as argument.
-Inside of the method :php:`showAction()` the newly created object is passed on to the view, which is taking care of the HTML output as usual.
+Inside of the method :php:`showAction()`, the newly created object is passed on to the view, taking care of the HTML output.

 .. tip::

-    Inside of the template you can access all properties of the Domain Object, including all existing child objects.
+    Inside of the template, you can access all properties of the Domain Object, including all existing child objects.
 Thus this Flow Pattern does not only cover single domain objects but, in the event, also a complex aggregate.